Luodian/main-page-preview/src/content/note/dllm.md

 - **Practical implementation strategy**
     - **Fixed-threshold control.**

         In practice, **Fast-DLLM** does not enforce the theorem’s exact condition.
-Instead, it regulates the degree of parallel decoding in each denoising step with a *fixed probability threshold*.
+Instead, it regulates the degree of parallel decoding in each denoising step with a fixed probability threshold.

     - **Concrete procedure (threshold = 0.9).**
         - If a masked position attains a predicted probability **> 0.9**, its token is accepted immediately—regardless of how many unmasked tokens have already been accepted in the current step.
-        - Otherwise, the algorithm checks whether *any* masked position exceeds the 0.9 threshold.
+        - Otherwise, the algorithm checks whether **any** masked position exceeds the 0.9 threshold.
 If none does, it accepts **the token with the highest predicted probability**, thereby guaranteeing that at least one token is produced in every step.
     - **Empirical performance.**

         This heuristic substantially reduces computational overhead and performs well in practice.
 Although it deviates from the theorem’s strictly greedy criterion, system-level experiments indicate that the approach is effective.

 - **Strict implementation under the theorem.**
-    - We reproduced the theorem’s *exact* procedure in code and carried out a small-scale test; in practice it **does work.**
+    - We reproduced the theorem’s exact procedure in code and carried out a small-scale test; in practice it **does work.**
     - Concrete algorithmic steps:
         - **Collect greedy-unmasking probabilities.**

-            For every masked region (*block*), perform one round of *greedy unmasking* at all masked positions and record the probability assigned to the selected token at each position. *Example.* For the sequence “今天吃 [mask1][mask2]”, suppose the model’s distribution for **[mask1]** is {“什”: 0.7, “鱼”: 0.2, “其他”: 0.1}.
+            For every masked region (block), perform one round of greedy unmasking at all masked positions and record the probability assigned to the selected token at each position.
+Example.
+For the sequence “今天吃 [mask1][mask2]”, suppose the model’s distribution for **[mask1]** is {“什”: 0.7, “鱼”: 0.2, “其他”: 0.1}.
 Greedy unmasking chooses the token “什” with probability 0.7.

         - **Sort in descending order.**